MansaRon/todo/README.md

 A ToDo application using React.
 Here I'm basically just practicing how to use props, useState and using multiple components to create an application.
-I'll add more functionality as time goes.
+I'll add more functionality and cleaning up the UI as time goes.
 I use JS and CSS.